-Kantha means ‘Patched Cloth’, and the special significance of Kantha is quilting.
-It is the most popular embroidery of West Bengal, done with folk motifs.
-Originally it was used to make quilts by joining the layers of old sarees.
-It was a tool of self-expression used by both urban and rural women in Bengal.
+Kantha means ‘Patched Cloth’.
+It is the traditional embroidery of West Bengal, done with folk motifs and running stitch.
+The special significance of Kantha is to make quilts by joining the layers of old sarees.
+Kantha embroidery was considered a tool of self-expression by the women of Bengal.

 There are two types of Kantha embroideries.
-In the first type, the old and discarded cotton saris or dothis are piled up on the top of each other, quilted and embroidered.
-And the other type was quilted by using the discarded cotton bed spreads and the pictorial embroidery was done with Tussar Silk threads.
+In the first type, the old, discarded cotton saris or dhotis are stacked up, quilted and embroidered.
+And in the other type the discarded cotton bed spreads are quilted and the pictorial embroidery is done with Tussar Silk threads.

 Other popular embroideries are the chikan work, the zari work and Kashida.

-Kashida, also known as Kasida, is a kind of embroidery done on cotton clothes using silk threads.
+Kashida, also known as Kasida, is an embroidery done on cotton clothes using silk threads.
 Although it has gained maximum fame and recognition in the land of Jammu and Kashmir, it is quite popular in West Bengal as well.
-This embroidery is created by using thick colored threads as well as beads to create different patterns.
-Kashida embroidery is primarily used for designing caps and scarves used by the Muslims for prayers.
+This embroidery is done using thick colored threads and beads to create different patterns.
+Kashida embroidery is primarily done on caps and scarves worn by the Muslims for prayers.

 Motifs of Bengal

 Symbols and motifs are a vital part of Bengali folk art .These motifs are like a medium of self expression for the artisans.
 They represent various aspects of life and nature.
 These motifs were originated from several objects of daily life such as creepers, flowers, rivers, birds and animals, fish, pets, sun, moon, stars, planets etc.

 Nature related motifs like paisley, palka, twigs, flower is used in taant, jamdani and muslin sarees, whereas religious motifs are used in Balucharis.

 The most common symbols and motifs, used to design the folk arts, are